 At Berkeley, graduate work in chemical and biomolecular engineering emphasizes the excitement of original research in frontier areas of applied science.
-Graduate students may pursue a PhD in Chemical Engineering, or they may apply to either the Product Development or Bioprocess Engineering concentration to obtain an MS in Chemical Engineering.
+Graduate students may pursue a PhD in Chemical Engineering, or they may apply to the Product Development concentration to obtain an MS in Chemical Engineering.
 While formal courses are necessary to provide scientific fundamentals and intellectual breadth, the primary characteristic of Berkeley's graduate experience is to participate in the quest for new knowledge.
 Graduate students and faculty collaborate as partners in scholarship, in learning, and in intellectual discovery.

 Product Development Program (MS)

 The PDP is a graduate-level degree program whose central aim is to fill the unmet need at national and international levels for graduates of chemical engineering and related disciplines who have knowledge and field experience in the complex process of transforming technical innovations into commercially successful products.
 In the space of one calendar year, PDP graduates will gain exposure to real-world product development practices in a range of chemical process-intensive industries including biotechnology, microelectronics, nanoscience, and consumer products (concentrations within the program).
 The PDP does not require a research thesis, but students will find completing the extensive coursework and field study assignment challenging.
 By combining elements of advanced technical knowledge with focused business-related training, the PDP aims to fill a specific niche in the “choice space” of graduate education options for engineering graduates.